nisaji/langrade/README.md

 # langrade

-Langrade is a Python library for grading and retrieving documents based on their relevance to a given question.
+langrade is a Python library for grading and retrieving documents based on their relevance to a given question.

 ## Installation